 Lisa Biagiotti is an independent journalist and filmmaker.
-She is the director and producer of 'deepsouth' (2013), a feature documentary about the rural America and four Southerners who redefine traditional values and create their own solutions to survive.
+She reported, produced and directed 'deepsouth' (2013), a feature documentary about the rural America and four Southerners who redefine traditional values and create their own solutions to survive.

 She teaches storytelling to first-time filmmakers, and speaks internationally about digital journalism and independent filmmaking.
-Prior to journalism, Lisa worked in marketing and advertising at Condé Nast.
-She has managed marketing and client relationships for boutique financial services companies and nonprofit organizations.
+Lisa has also worked in marketing and advertising at Condé Nast.
+She has managed marketing and client relationships for boutique financial services companies.

-Lisa received a Fulbright grant to research Italian colonialism in Africa and current trends in Muslim immigration to Italy in 2001.
+In 2001, Lisa received a Fulbright grant to research Italian colonialism in Africa and current trends in Muslim immigration to Italy.
 She holds a master's degree from Columbia University's School of Journalism.